Today's post, Overcoming Addiction – A Recovering Addict's Perspective, is unique.

-People who are addicted to drugs or alcohol are just people, usually with some wounded history, genetic makeup, or generational inheritance which predisposes them to become addicted when others are not.
+People addicted to drugs or alcohol are just people, usually with some wounded history, genetic makeup, or generational inheritance, which predisposes them to become addicted when others are not.

 Relapse is a widespread occurrence in addicts who are trying to recover.
-There are so many things that can trigger an addict into using.
+There are so many things that can trigger an addict to use.
 Something literally changes in the brain of an addict who gets triggered.

 The good news is many of us can and do recover if we have the capability of being completely honest with ourselves and others.